Reviews

 (Jim McEwan even admitted to trading some of his prized Single Malt Scotch with one of the industry’s iconic retired gin producers in return for some of his gin secrets.)
 At the conclusion of the tasting, I was invited to talk to Jim, and he offered to pour me another glass of my favourite spirit from the tasting.
 Although I’d already tasted several Single Malts, which ranged from 12-20 years old spirits, McEwan was not surprised that I wanted a second glass straight up of The Botanist with no ice.
 This was my favorite part of the day.

-See also Liver Focus Review
+See also Airphysio Review

 Seven years have passed since my original review in The Botanist.
 Jim McEwan has retired from the distillery, July 2015.
 Since I recently received another sample bottle, I have decided to taste the spirit again and revisit my original review to see if the the high quality I recognized in 2013 has been maintained.